FAQ's (Frequently Asked Questions)

 Why honors education?
 What’s in it for me?

-The Honors College will help you stay grounded and focused on your goals, particularly encouraging you to aim for graduate studies.
-Students with common interests and a love of learning push and help each other, and will be challenged and encouraged to exceed their own expectations.
+The Honors College will help you stay grounded and focused on your goals, encouraging you to pursue graduate studies.
+Students with shared interests and a love of learning push and help each other and will be challenged and encouraged to exceed their expectations.

 Do I automatically get a scholarship?

 No, being a member of the Honors College does not mean a scholarship.
-It is true that the university’s Presidential Scholars are automatically members of the Honors College.
+Indeed, the university’s Presidential Scholars are automatically members of the Honors College.
 Those students who exhibit high academic achievement throughout the university are considered for awards and scholarships presented annually on Awards Day.
 These are selected based on the criteria of each scholarship.
-A requirement of HC students is to actively and continuously apply for scholarships.
+Honors College students are required to actively and continuously apply for scholarships.
 The director will assist students in applying for many scholarships, fellowships, and internships by writing letters of recommendation and reviewing essays or other material required for application.